 2. C.1 Applicants with International Baccalaureate (IB) results

 For applicants studying IB, a notional ATAR is provided by the local Tertiary Admissions Centre (TAC), which is used in the same way as ATAR for determining eligibility.
-You must ensure that your school has submitted the necessary request to International Baccalaureate organisation to release their results directly to UAC.
+You must ensure that your school has submitted the necessary request to International Baccalaureate organisation to release your results directly to VTAC.

 2. C.2.
 Interstate Year 12 students